Night Changes

-"Night Changes" is a song recorded by British-Irish boy band One Direction.
+"Night Changes" is a song recorded by English-Irish boy band One Direction.
 It was written by the band alongside Jamie Scott, Julian Bunetta, and John Ryan, while the production was handled by Bunetta and Ryan.
 The song was released on 14 November 2014 as the second and final single from their fourth studio album Four.
 It also marked their last single with member Zayn Malik.

 Background and release

 "Night Changes" was revealed as the album's second single in an interview with radio host Scott Mills.
 The track was released on 14 November 2014, three days before the album's release.

 Composition and lyrics

 Developing on the themes of "Live While We're Young" and "Story of My Life", the song explores the rapid passage of time, seizing the moment in life, and gaining love along the way.
 The harmonies in the chorus, backed by rounds of "Oohs", give the song added depth and a "big contemplative feel."
 The song runs for 3 minutes and 47 seconds and begins in the key of A♭ major; 2 minutes and 28 seconds into the song, the key changes to B♭ major.